 Washburn Institute of Technology offers a summer experience for students entering grades 7 through 10.
 What better place to explore careers in construction, health care, human services, technology and transportation than at Washburn Tech?
 In the same environment as the students in our certificate and degree programs, your child will receive hands-on instruction in a variety of areas and will understand how classes at Washburn Tech taken in high school can help them graduate a step ahead of their peers.
 Cost is $75 per week and includes meals.

 Pre-law camp is designed for high school students and incoming college freshman (attending any institution) who intend to study law.
-WIth sessions from pre-law and School of Law faculty as well as practicing attorneys, mock-trial coaches and others, participants leave with a strong understanding of what awaits them in legal study.
+With sessions from pre-law and School of Law faculty as well as practicing attorneys, mock-trial coaches and others, participants leave with a strong understanding of what awaits them in legal study.
 All participants will be involved in a actual mock trial, learn basic rules of evidence and improve their own public speaking, analytical reasoning and confidence.
-The cost of the camp is $200 if registered in May and covers room and board as well as all camp materials, an area tour, camp T-shirt and commeorative photo.
+The cost of the camp is $200 if registered in May and covers room and board as well as all camp materials, an area tour, camp T-shirt and commemorative photo.

 On the first Tuesday of November each year, high school students from throughout northeast Kansas come to Washburn to compete in Math Day.
 The 40-question competitive examination for students, and collaboration time for their teachers, is a Washburn tradition dating back to 1969.

 In early October each year, Washburn University science faculty and students organize Women in Science Day for seventh grade girls attending local middle schools.